jpratt9/john-pratt.com/src/frontend/content/posts/data-modernization-services/index.md

 With your strategy set, it's time to architect your future.
 This is where the technical vision comes to life.
 You'll design the new data platform, select the right cloud services, and map out how data will flow from your old systems to the new ones.

 This phase is filled with critical technology choices.
 Are you building a data warehouse, a data lake, or maybe a more flexible lakehouse?
-Which cloud provider—[AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/), or [Google Cloud](https://cloud.google.com/)—is the best fit for your specific needs?
+Which cloud provider - [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com/), or [Google Cloud](https://cloud.google.com/) - is the best fit for your specific needs?
 What tools will you use for data transformation, analytics, and visualization?

 > This isn't about chasing the latest shiny object.
 It's about choosing a set of tools that directly supports the business goals you defined in Phase 1.
 Your technology must serve the strategy, not the other way around.